BurakHINGE/length_conversion.py/README.md

 ### About

 This repository is designed for converting between different length units.
-Currently, the Turkish version `lenght_conversion.py` is available and supports the following units:
+Currently, the English version `eng_lenght_conversion.py` is available and supports the following units:
 	•	Kilometer (km)
 	•	Hectometer (hm)
 	•	Dekameter (dam)